 Patients with mild to moderate renal impairment should be kept under surveillance, since the use of NSAIDs may result in deterioration of renal function.
 The lowest effective dose should be used and renal function monitored regularly.
-Effects on renal function are usually reversible on withdrawal of aceclofenac.
+Effects on renal function are usually reversible on withdrawal of Aceclofenac Extended Release Tablets 200 mg.